jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ^ In fact, the mutating method needs an `inout` version of `self`, and this is the key to the whole mutability model.
 What this function is doing then, is accepting a copy of the Point, transforming it, and then _storing_ it back to the caller.

 ^ Except storage is a feature of _variables_, not values.
-We've come full circle.
+We’ve come full circle.
 The method is only "mutating" because it can write to the variable at the call site.
 If the variable is read-only (defined with `let`), it cannot be written to, so "mutating" methods cannot be used.

 ---

 # [fit] Variables mutate
 # [fit] Values never change

 ^ This is why value types are so incredibly powerful in Swift.
-Values won't mutate from underneath you, and you can use `let` to declare variables that don't either.
+Values won’t mutate from underneath you, and you can use `let` to declare variables that don’t either.

 ---